All Episodes

 She described her story consistently in six interviews with the Post.

-The Post confirmed that her mother attended a hearing uh at that time, and they looked at divorce records.
+The Post confirmed that her mother attended a hearing at that time, and they looked at divorce records.

 Moore's office was down the hall from the courtroom.

-A post reporter heard that Moore allegedly had sought relationships with teenage girls over after the ensuing three weeks, two reporters contacted and interviewed all four women, et cetera, et cetera.
+After the ensuing three weeks, two reporters contacted and interviewed all four women, et cetera, et cetera.

-Thirty-eight years later, not talking about intercourse.
+Now, here's where we are: 38 years later, not talking about intercourse.

 I think in the case of the other two women, you're talking about dating beyond the age of consent, only kissing apparently involved.

-So now the question is you know, did this happen when he was 32?
+So now the question is: you know, did this happen when he was 32?

-He's now seventy years old.
+He's now 70 years old.

-And when you look at all of what we're now seeing, like for example, there's another story in the New York Times today that Louis C.K., the comedian, is now crossed a line into sexual misconduct.
+And when you look at all of what we're now seeing, like, for example, there's another story in the New York Times today that Louis C.K., the comedian, is now crossed a line into sexual misconduct.

 They've got five women there.

-Then you've got, since Weinstein broke, look at what we have found out.
+Then you've got since Weinstein broke, look at what we have found out.

 You know, look at all the allegations.